Speculative Trading, Prospect Theory and Transaction Costs: Main results

 In case (2)(a), proportional transaction costs start becoming significant.
 On the one hand, the agent avoids initiating the trade when the asset price is too low since the fixed entry cost will be too large relative to the size of the trade.
 On the other hand, the agent does not want to trade an expensive asset when the proportional costs are large.
 Upon balancing these two factors, the agent will wait when asset price is either too low or too high, and will only purchase the asset when the price first enters an interval $[p_1^*, p_2^*]$.
 A very interesting feature of the optimal entry strategy is that the waiting region here is disconnected.

 In case (2)(b) of Proposition \ref{prop:entry}, or case (2)(b) and (3) of Proposition \ref{prop:entryspecial}, the overall level of transaction costs is too high and hence the agent is discouraged from entering the trade in the first place.
 The key difference between Proposition \ref{prop:entry} and \ref{prop:entryspecial} is that when the asset has a strictly positive drift ($\beta<1\iff \mu>0$), one must impose a strictly positive fixed entry cost in order to stop the agent from trading at all price levels (if $\Psi=0$, then either case (1) or (2)(a) in Proposition \ref{prop:entry} applies in which case the agent is willing to enter the trade at a certain price level).
 When the asset is a statistically fair gamble ($\beta=1\iff \mu=0$), then a high proportional transaction cost alone is sufficient to discourage the agent from trading.
 It is interesting to note that the trading decision also depends on the agent's aspiration level $R$.
 Comparing case (2)(a) and case (2)(b) in Proposition \ref{prop:entry} and \ref{prop:entryspecial}, a low value of $R$ will more often lead to the ``no trading'' case.
 The economic interpretation is that an agent with low aspiration level (i.e. a low target benchmark) is less likely to participate trading, especially when the (proportional) costs of trading are high.
+In Section \ref{sect:endoR}, we briefly discuss how the aspiration level $R$ may be endogenized.

 When viewed in conjunction with the results of well-posedness (Lemma \ref{lem:wellpose}) and the optimal exit strategy (Lemma \ref{lem:henderson}), our model can encapsulate many styles of trading behaviors.
 First, if $\beta\leq 0$ or $\beta<\alpha<1$ such that the whole problem is ill-posed, then we have already shown that a simple ``buy-and-hold'' strategy in form of \eqref{eq:buy_and_hold} is optimal in the sense that the attained utility level can be arbitrarily high.